nicolerollo/lablens/README.md

     LAB_RESULTS ||--o{ REVIEW_QUEUE : "may need"
 ```

-(This is the abridged view — the full ERD with every table and column is in
+(This is the abridged view.
+The full ERD with every table and column is in:
 [`docs/database.md`](docs/database.md).)

-## What LabLens does and doesn't do
+## What LabLens does and does not do

 LabLens picks up **after** PDF text/table extraction, not before: